thesquaregroot/mini-lisp/README.txt

                 / \
                2  NIL

-where 1 and 2 can be similar binary trees as well.
+where 1 and 2 can be similar binary trees, or just leafs or atoms.
 All data, including code, is represented as an s_expression and the output is also printed as s_expressions.

     The interpreter class also contains a 'symbol_table' object which defines the scope and bindings of identifier's values.
 It works like a stack, with the most recent scope on top, and allowing the